Dre Campbell Farm

 Winter Cover Crops

-Winter conditions can badly affect some crops like canola.
-Others, however, like crimson clover, winter rye, hairy vetch, and Austrian peas are suitable.
+Winter conditions can badly affect some crops, like canola.
+Others, however, like crimson clover, winter rye, hairy vetch, and Austrian peas, are suitable.
 Moreover, clover is an edible weed.

 You can also grow winter wheat in any suitable environment.
-After producing in early spring, they can be killed off and tilled in to enrich the soil for the summer crops.
+After producing in the early spring, they can be killed off and tilled in to enrich the soil for the summer crops.

 Winter-Killing

-Crops that naturally die of the cold form a nutritious surface mulch that protects the ground from erosion.
+Crops that naturally die from the cold form a nutritious surface mulch that protects the ground from erosion.
 Moreover, those that are winter-killed by other means can leave the ground free for early spring.

 Planting for Grazing